 The award for chivalry was given to German competitor Andreas Wenzel at the conclusion of the weekend’s competition.
 (Photo of Andreas receiving his prize courtesy of Julia Butcha-Davies Photography.)

-- Read a preview piece on the World Joust Tournament Of The Phoenix competition in the Poway Patch, a local news service, as well as the final report on all the weekend’s events and competitions.
+- Read a preview piece on the World Joust Tournament Of The Phoenix competition in the Poway Patch, (Link no longer available) a local news service, as well as the final report on all the weekend’s events and competitions (Link no longer available).

 Jousting maybe the highlight of the weekend at the Tournament Of The Phoenix, but there’s much more to the event than that.
 The Festival Of History gives attendees a chance to interact with historical interpreters from every era – from Rome to the Renaissance – for a hands-on opportunity to explore history (without all the play-acting of a History Faire).
 Below: Check out a video of the Wolfs Ov Odin, an interpretive group focusing on Viking culture, giving a demonstration of the war tactic known as the shield wall.